 I hated being a parent to young children, hated it beyond any expectation.
 I’m mentioning this so that if you’re not full of a warm fuzzy glow in the early years you know it’s not you’re not alone.
 Parenting doesn’t really suit my personality.
 I’m an A type.
 I like order, getting things done, doing things to extremely high standard.
 This doesn’t suit parenting at all.
 I have learned the hard way that seeking order and having parenting goals is a recipe for mental illness.
 Kids have their own little personalities and will march to their own beat.
 I have very little influence over this.
 All I can do is try and keep them clean and fed on their march and steer them clear of any life-threatening dangers.
 The term ‘herding cats’ comes to mind.

 Anyway enough of the parenting advice, after all I haven’t even offered to babysit, clean or cook.
-This post is really about where to get maternity and baby bits and pieces.
-Given the busyness of being a new parent, I thought it wise to collate all this information into one blog post.
-I’ve previously posted about Sustainable Ethical clothing Kids Clothing so check that out too, and if you haven’t already done so read my post on What you don’t need to buy for Baby.
-You may also like this post by The Green Canuck on Minimalist Baby Prep.
+This article is really about where to get maternity and baby bits and pieces.
+Given the busyness of being a new parent, I thought it wise to collate all this information into one article.
+I’ve previously published about Sustainable Ethical clothing Kids Clothing so check that out too, and if you haven’t already done so read my article on What you don’t need to buy for Baby.
+You may also like this article by The Green Canuck on Minimalist Baby Prep.
 Honestly your baby will be much more grateful if you invest your money in well-being activities instead of accumulating a huge collection of shop-bought baby paraphernalia, that you’ll be constantly tripping over, only to re-home it in the near future.
 On the Zero Waste Ireland group I saw a great suggestion on an alternative to physical gifts; vouchers for food, or a cleaner, or even a doula!
 A god send when you’re exhausted from parenting.

 Alternatively they could get you a voucher for the fabulous website Kindora, where you can hire a buggy or smart sleeper, or buy lots of items second-hand.